elastic/kibana/README.md

 <!-- include {"path":"docs/quick_start.md"} -->

-## Building from Source
-If you want the latest code or need something that's not in a release package, you'll need to build from source.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions.

 ## Quick Start

 You're up and running!
 Fantastic!
 Kibana is now running on port 5601, so point your browser at http://YOURDOMAIN.com:5601.